 Recreation activities offer many benefits to all individuals, regardless of age, gender, or special needs.

 - Through enjoyable recreation activities, individuals with special needs can gain new skills, learn what behaviors are accepted and learn how to fit in as a member of a group.
 Sports, crafts, music, dance, clubs, hobbies and many other types of youth programs are offered through installation, school, and community agencies.
 All services may not be available in all locations.

 - The A&FRC and Youth Programs provide assistance to ensure EFMs have access to installation recreation activities.

 Respite Care Programs

 The Air Force recognizes that parents with children with special needs need a break, and have partnered with Child Care Aware of America to create a respite child care program for military families.
-Respite Child Care is designed for active duty Airmen who have children enrolled in EFMP and diagnosed with moderate or severe special needs.
+Respite Child Care is designed for active duty Airmen and Guardians who have children enrolled in EFMP and diagnosed with moderate or severe special needs.
 Respite child care is provided to eligible families at no cost to the family.
 Eligible families may receive up to 12 hours of respite care per month for each eligible child, up to 18 years old.